Prag8855/aab/content/guides/work-visa.md

 - [ ] **Proof of housing**
     You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
     - [ ] **Lease**
         It must show the size of your apartment.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address).
 You must make enough money to pay your rent.
+It can be a temporary lease or a sublet.[^53]
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
 You might not get a work visa without it.[^1]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)